Tesla's Musk mocks SEC as judge demands they justify fraud settlement

 The tweet came five days after Musk settled SEC charges that he misled investors in tweets on Aug.
 7, including that there was "funding secured" to take his Palo Alto, California-based company private at $420 per share.

 Musk agreed to pay a $20 million fine, and step aside as Tesla`s chairman for three years, to settle charges that could have forced his exit from Tesla.
 The company also accepted a $20 million fine, despite not being charged with fraud.

 Tesla and the SEC declined requests for comment.

-Former SEC lawyers questioned the wisdom of Musk`s latest tweet, but said it was unlikely to jeopardize the settlement, which prevents Musk from denying wrongdoing or suggesting that the regulator`s allegations were untrue.
+Former SEC lawyers questioned the wisdom of Musk`s latest tweet, but said it was unlikely to jeopardise the settlement, which prevents Musk from denying wrongdoing or suggesting that the regulator`s allegations were untrue.

 “I don`t think the SEC would look at this as a denial of the facts alleged," said Peter Henning, a law professor at Wayne State University in Detroit.
 "But you don`t take gratuitous shots at the SEC.
 There`s no real upside."

 Shares of Tesla closed down $12.97, or 4.4 percent, at $281.83, and fell another 2.1 percent to $276 following Musk`s tweet after market hours.

 The tweet came less than four hours after U.S. District Judge Alison Nathan in Manhattan ordered Musk and the SEC to explain by Oct.
 11 in a joint letter why their settlement was fair and reasonable and would not hurt the public interest.